Mar 11

 Introduction

-If you are unsatisfied with your current broadband provider than this article will help you to take a wise decision on switching.
+If you are not satisfied with your current broadband provider than this article will help you to make a wise decision on switching.

 Nowadays the market has become more competitive and this has made the companies to work harder to keep their customers.
 You can just talk to your current provider and ask for a better deal.
 The problem is likely to be sorted out.
-For your information, the cost 1MB connection has drastically come down from £50 during 2003 to £10 in 2008.
-Therefore, it is likely that the current provider will be willing to offer you the latest deal if asked.
+Broadband costs are continually falling and speeds increasing.
+It is likely that the current provider will be willing to offer you the latest deal if asked.

 New Rules by Ofcom on switching